tawasta/project/project_data_integrity/README.rst

 Project Data Integrity
 ======================

-Overrides project and task deleting, and closes them instead.
+Overrides project and task deleting, and archives them instead.

 Features
 ========
-* Cancels a project instead of deleting
+* Archives a project instead of deleting
-* Cancels a task instead of deleting
+* Archives a task instead of deleting

 Installation
 ============